Principal Investigator

 RESEARCH ASSISTANT

 Sharlene (she/her) received her master’s degree in Molecular Biochemistry and Bioinformatics from George Washing University in 2016, and has been a research assistant at CCHMC since.
-Sharlene has extensive experience with murine embryonic molecular biology techniques, cell line maintenance, and histology.
-Outside the lab, she enjoys watching movies and spending time with her husband.
+Sharlene has significant experience in embryonic molecular biology techniques, cell culture, and histology.
+Outside the lab, she enjoys reading and trying new restaurants.

 -